 Today’s catalytic converters are a prime example of this as they contain very valuable metals including platinum (which acts as the catalyst), palladium, and rhodium.
 Not only that, they also contain copper, nickel and iron.
 If you’ve ever wondered why they are commonly cut out and stolen from cars, it’s for the valuable metals they contain, especially platinum.

 The Unpopularity Of Local Incineration

 Of course, it was the same then as it is now; incinerators were unpopular due to the large amounts of smoke pollution that billowed from their chimney stacks and floated across town.
 When you add this to the smoke that was already being churned into the atmosphere from homes and coal-powered factories, town air was pretty thick and unpleasant to breathe.
 Understandably, local resident were not happy!

 The evolutionary process of professional waste management continued, spawning new technology, new and innovative waste collection vehicles such as the Shelvoke and Drewry garbage collectors and, of course, new ways to dispose of rubbish i.e. “landfill”.

 Today, we still rely on a combination of landfill, where our waste is essentially buried in a big hole in the ground, and incinerators.
 Alongside wind and solar energy, modern-day incinerators are used not only to manage waste by burning rubbish, but they’re also effective generators of electricity, and while they still create harmful fumes as a by-product, they are certainly more efficient than they were 100 years ago.

 Better or worse?

-It goes without saying that despite having better waste management techniques than we did several centuries ago, we now produce more waste than ever before and have compounded the problem because of an increase in population size and an increase in the harmful products we’re now using such as disposable metal batteries, disposable nappies, wet-wipes, plastic bottles and so on.
+It goes without saying that despite having better waste management techniques than we did several centuries ago, we now produce more waste than ever before and have compounded the problem because of an increase in population size and an increase in the harmful products we’re now using such as disposable metal batteries, catalytic converters from cars and lorries, disposable nappies, wet-wipes, plastic bottles and so on.